se-edu/se-book/gitAndGithub/pull/text.md

 ##### Working with multiple remotes

 **When you clone a repo, Git automatically adds a _remote_ repo named `origin`** to your repo configuration.
 As you know, you can pull commits from that repo.
-As you know, <trigger trigger="click" for="modal:gitPull-rcsMultipleRepos">a Git repo can work with remote repos other than the one it was cloned from</trigger>.
+Furthermore, <trigger trigger="click" for="modal:gitPull-rcsMultipleRepos">a Git repo can work with remote repos other than the one it was cloned from</trigger>.

 <modal large header="Project Management → Revision Control → Remote Repositories →" id="modal:gitPull-rcsMultipleRepos">
   <include src="..\..\revisionControl\remoteRepositories\text.md#section-working-with-multiple-repos"/>